cezar-r/music_genre_identifier/README.md

 Moving forward, there are a few things that can be done to improve the accuracy of these models:
 - Get more data -> at least 2,000 songs per genre
 - Consult music experts on how to better group subgenres to genres -> is "country rock" country or rock?
-- Clean lyrics even more -> even after 3 cleaning stages, there were many words with non-letter character attached to them.
+- Clean lyrics even more -> even after 3 cleaning stages, there were many words with non-letter characters attached to them.

 ## Running the GUI

 To start the GUI, simply open the src directory in the command line and run the command `python run_gui.py`.
 Make sure you have all libraries installed as well (found below).
-If you do not have a pickle installed already go into src/lyric_predicting and run main(run_models = True) followed by main(test_models = True).
+If you do not have a model.pickle file already, go into src/lyric_predicting and run main(run_models = True) followed by main(test_models = True).
 This process can take up to an hour depending on your hardware.

 <img src="images/gui_empty.png" width = 300 height = 200> <img src = "images/gui_example.png" width = 300 height = 200>